Austin Metro: End of the line

-Engines
+Powertrains

+1980 to 1990

 All Metros were powered by the 4-cylinder A-Series engine, in 0.85-, 1.0- and 1.3-litre options.
 Outputs varied depending on year and trim level, with a low-compression 1.0-litre option available on lower-specification models suitable for 2-star petrol, an 0.85-litre option available in some South American countries; no other market existed for this engine size.